dracoooooo/C4/README.md

-# Supplementary Material for "Complete and Efficient Checking of Transactional Causal Consistency in Databases"
+# Supplementary Material for "Complete and Efficient Checking of Transactional Causal Consistency in Database Engines"

 This repository contains the artifact for C4 and the accompanying technical report.